busraCin/soccerLeaugeAnalysis/README.md

 # soccerLeaugeAnalysis pandas exercise
-Written in jupyter notebook
+I wrote in jupyter notebook
-i got the dataset from kaggle
+I got the dataset from kaggle